nikhil-donthula/lynks/README.md

   when ever you want to open all the links in the excel sheet:
   Just double click on the *windows_shortcut_multi.sh* file from your Files explorer to open chrome browser with all the links present in the excel sheet

-  *Yeeehaaaa!!! we are done with the setup.*
+  *Yeeehaaaa!!!🥳 we are done with the setup.*

 * For **Linux OS**:
   Execute the command